pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 button provides the opportunity to call other volunteers on the road for help.
 Once again with a song, so no other driver needs to check their phone.
 The position gets indicated on the map though, so that help can be arranged quickly.
-It\'s only the supervisor that gets an additional text message in order to provide further information.
+It's only the supervisor that gets an additional text message in order to provide further information.